 Chris gives back to the community through her role on several non-profit boards.
 She serves on Page Mill YMCA as Board Chair and Pan African Sanctuary Alliance as Board Vice Chair.
 She is also on the board of Merit Partners.

 Chris loves to ride her bike and hike.
-Chris has three dogs: Hank, a Basset Hound, Bess, a three-legged Cattle Dog mix, and Fred, a Chihuahua.
+Chris has three dogs: Hank, a Basset Hound, Bess, a three-legged Cattle Dog mix, and Petey, a Chihuahua.

 Cathy has over 25 years of experience with financial management, business planning, corporate development and equity and debt financing for Humane Society Silicon Valley as well as many rapidly growing technology-based companies and venture capital firms in Silicon Valley.
 She also has 13 years of public accounting experience, culminating in partnership status at Coopers & Lybrand (now Pricewaterhouse Coopers), an international accounting firm.